 Lo de Marcos, like many of the small towns across Nayarit, is committed to giving back to its community.
 There are several opportunities to get involved that benefit the local people and animals in Lo de Marcos.
 With that said, look for these organizations to support during your time here!

-El Centro de la Gente is the non-profit and Lo de Marcos Community Center and host of The Food Bank of Lo de Marcos.
+El Centro de la Gente is the non-profit Lo de Marcos Community Center and host of The Food Bank of Lo de Marcos.
 The center supports kids and families of Lo de Marcos through educational opportunities and community resources such as its food bank, plastic recycling program, public library, and sterilization clinic for dogs and cats.

 Staying in Lo de Marcos

-Lo de Marcos is low-key one of the best places to stay in the area if you want to slow down and relax.
-There aren’t gigantic resorts in Lo de Marcos, but rather cozy Mexican-style hotels like Quinta Aremar, quaint hotels, villas and bungalows, b&bs, and not to mention 4-5 RV parks.
-Anywhere you choose you’ll enjoy the best the town has to offer with peace of mind.
+There aren’t gigantic resorts in Lo de Marcos, but rather cozy Mexican-style hotels, villas, bungalows, B&Bs, and around 4-5 RV parks.
+Anywhere you choose, you’ll enjoy the best the town has to offer with peace of mind.

-Most places range between $30-60 USD.
-But if you’re looking for a secluded paradise, there are luxurious options too!
-Also, if you prefer to stay at a vacation rental in a home, there’s plenty of awesome options there.
+Also, if you prefer to stay at a vacation rental in a home, there’s plenty of awesome Airbnb’s.
 I have never stayed in Lo de Marcos myself but when we go I always scope out the area to save for later!

 Lo de Marcos Travel Tips